sessionm/phonegap-plugin/README.md

 ---------------

 ### iOS Setup
-1. Go to http://developer.sessionm.com and setup an account.
+1. Go to [SessionM Dev Portal](http://developer.sessionm.com) and setup an account.
 2. Create an iOS app and get the key.
-3. Download the SDK and add it to your phone gap project.
+3. Download the [ios SDK](http://www.sessionm.com/documentation/downloads.php) and add it to your phone gap project.
+Please follow the [ios documentation](http://www.sessionm.com/documentation/ios-integration.php) until all frameworks are added.
 4. Install the SessionM Plugin

    ```bash